Rct567/FrequencyMan/README.md

     }
 ]
 ```
-Alternatively, a **language data id** could be an 'extended two letter language code':
+Alternatively, a **language data id** can also be an 'extended two letter language code':

 ```json
 [